What is a workflow?

 - Determine and document the resources and roles within the organization that are required to complete each step.
 Add required workflow rules or business process descriptions.

 Most organizations use workflow management systems to set up, document and monitor workflows.
-These systems have libraries of prebuilt workflows and provide building blocks that businesses can use to create new workflows.
-Some also have AI capabilities that can identify and add efficiencies and improve business operations and processes.
+These systems have libraries of pre-built workflows and provide building blocks that businesses can use to create new workflows.
+Some also have AI capabilities that identify and add efficiencies as well as improve business operations and processes.